 Santa Anita: Stop killing racehorses

-Just since Christmas, 31 racehorses, including former Breeders’ Cup winner Battle of Midway, have died at California’s world-famous Santa Anita Park.
+This year 41 racehorses, including former Breeders’ Cup winner Battle of Midway, have died at California’s world-famous Santa Anita Park.
+And the number of horses dying goes up every few days.
 Still, what’s happening there is no anomaly.
 Over the past 11 years, Santa Anita has averaged 50 dead racehorses annually; every 12-month period but one (when “only” 37 died) saw at least 40 corpses.
 What’s more, Santa Anita can’t even claim it’s heading in the right direction as two of the three worst years were ‘15-’16 and ‘16-’17.
 Sign and share today to urge Santa Anita to stop the senseless death of racehorses by closing down its track.
 Nationally, through our seminal FOIA reporting, Horseracing Wrongs has documented over 5,000 confirmed kills on U.S. tracks just since 2014; we estimate that over 2,000 horses are killed racing or training across America every year.
 Over 2,000.
 Imagine that.
 But there's more: Each year, hundreds more die back in their stalls from things like colic and laminitis, or are simply "found dead" in the morning.
 And perhaps worst of all, the vast majority of has-been (or never-were) equine "athletes" are brutally and violently bled-out and butchered at Canadian and Mexican slaughterhouses - some 12,000-15,000 Thoroughbreds alone each year.
 In short, the American horseracing industry is engaged in wholesale carnage - not hyperbole, carnage.
 “Horseracing is animal exploitation.
 Horseracing is animal cruelty.
 Horseracing kills horses.
 And for nothing more than $2 bets, idle entertainment.
 We live in 21st Century America; we can - and should - be better than this.” - Patrick Battuello, Founder/President, Horseracing Wrongs More horses will die if Santa Anita is not closed down.
 Sign today to tell the owners to save lives by immediately shutting down the track.

 End Horseracing in New York State